jpetrucciani/nix/mods/pog/hex/README.md

 # hex

 Hex is a nix module system that allows us to create powerful abstractions of other languages and configurations via nix!
 At the moment, this is the most useful for things like kubernetes specs!
+You can find an [example of its use here](../../../examples/hex/)!

 ---